 Pour the wet ingredients into the dry and whisk together until just combined.
 Don’t over mix.

 One of the many benefits of vegan baking is there are no raw eggs!
 So go ahead, lick the spoon (and by lick the spoon, I mean drink the batter).

-To make the frosting, use a mixer to beat together all of the ingredients.
+To make the vegan chocolate frosting, use a mixer to beat together all of the ingredients.
 If your frosting is a little too stiff, add 1 to 2 tablespoons non-dairy milk to soften it up until desired frosting texture is reached.

 When you are ready to frost your cakes, run a knife around the edges of the cake pans, and flip the pans over to remove the cakes.

 Set the first cake on your cake plate, and spread about half of frosting on top.
 Place the second cake on top of the frosted cake, and spread the remaining frosting on top of that cake.
 Add swirl patterns with your spatula to make it pretty.
 Store the cake in the fridge or a cool place until you are ready to serve.